drug-designer/GEO-BERT/README.md

 * Use the command "python Class_hyperopt_DYRK1A.py" to fine-tune for GEO-BERT on DYRK1A dataset.

-## Application example of GEO-BERT
+## Application of GEO-BERT(DYRK1A)
 -----------------------------------
-1. Prepare for model weights.
+1. Prepare weights of the fine-tuned model GEO-BERT(DYRK1A) .

+* Enter the current direcotry of GEO-BERT with the command of "cd GEO-BERT";
-* Use the command "cd GEO-BERT" to enter the current direcotry of GEO-BERT, and then use the command "unzip model_weights_DYRK1A.zip" to decompress the weight file with the file structure of "model_weights_DYRK1A.h5".
+* unzip the compressed file with the command of "unzip model_weights_DYRK1A.zip" to obtain the file of "model_weights_DYRK1A.h5".

-2. Start predicting.
+2. Start bioactivity/property prediction.

-* Use the command " python predict.py --input_path "Your_SMILES_file.txt" --output_path "Your_Prediction_output.txt" "
+* execute the command with " python predict.py --input_path "Your_SMILES_file.txt" --output_path "Your_Prediction_output.txt" "

 ## Acknowledgments
 -----------------------------------